 As an educator and facilitator, I provide academic, workshop, and conference presentations.

-Puerto Rican-Canadian Mary H. Auerbach Rykov is an independent scholar, writing mentor, and editor.
+Puerto Rican Canadian María (Mary) Helena Auerbach Rykov is an independent scholar, writing mentor, and editor.
 She holds a PhD in Adult Education (OISE/UT 2006), an MA in Music Therapy (NYU 1995), and a BA in Psychology and Communications (SFU 1985).
 As a creative music therapist-researcher, she synthesized theory, practice, and reflexive insight.
 Having extensive clinical experience with diverse populations from a wide variety of age groups, her work is characterized by integrity, dedication, and commitment to clients, students, research, and to the field of music therapy.
 She remains available for editing, writing, lectures, teaching, supervision, research collaboration, curriculum design, program development, workshops, and consultation.

 Dr. Rykov was a doctoral research scholar (2003–2006) and postdoctoral research fellow (2006–2009) of the Canadian Cancer Society.
 She currently lives in Toronto.
-Her poetry, fiction, and non-fiction appears or is forthcoming in literary, academic, and professional venues such as Literary Review of Canada, Crap Orgasm, The Caribbean Writer, Canadian Notes & Queries, Numéro Cinq, The Windsor Review, Carousel, Journal of Health Psychology, Canadian Journal of Music Therapy, Journal of Palliative Care, The Arts and Psychotherapy, Ars Medica, and Pulp Literature.
-Mary serves as proofreader on the Pulp Literature masthead and freelances as a writing mentor and editor in multiple genres.
+Her poetry, fiction, and non-fiction appears or is forthcoming in literary, academic, and professional venues such as Literary Review of Canada, Crap Orgasm, The Caribbean Writer, Canadian Notes & Queries, Numéro Cinq, The Windsor Review, Carousel, Journal of Health Psychology, Canadian Journal of Music Therapy, Journal of Palliative Care, University Affairs, The Arts and Psychotherapy, Ars Medica, and Pulp Literature.
+Mary serves as copy editor and proofreader on the Pulp Literature masthead and freelances as a writing mentor and editor in multiple genres.

 When not playing with words or music, Mary is a voracious knitter and an ardent dandelion enthusiast, cyclist, and foodie.
 Aside from eagle eyes and a quick wit, she lacks any other redeeming qualities or practical skills.